productdevtool/logonada/README.md

-# Logonada - AI-Powered Logo Maker
+# Logonada - Easy Logo Maker

 This is a Next.js application built with Firebase Studio that allows users to create custom logos.
-It leverages AI to provide design suggestions and offers a flexible canvas for users to bring their brand identity to life.
+It incorporates free icons and fonts to offer a flexible canvas for users to bring their brand identity to life.

 ## Features